Bachelor of Arts in Sports Communication

 Once you have submitted your Statement of Purpose, Writing Samples and Resume, please

-The Department of Communication will have virtual change of major meetings throughout the semester.
-These meetings are for current Clemson students who are interested in applying to Sports Communication or want to learn more about the Sports Communication minor.
-The dates are provided below along with the Zoom link.
+The Department of Communication will hold virtual change of major meetings throughout the semester.
+These meetings are for current Clemson students who are interested in applying to the Sports Communication major.
+The dates are below.
+You must complete the form below to receive the Zoom link for the meeting.
 If you have any questions, please reach out to Kaela Gardner at kaelag@clemson.edu.